-When I had two daughters, I never dreamed I would someday enroll them in an all-girl school.
+When I had two daughters, I never dreamed I would someday choose single-sex education for them.
 Like most parents, when our daughters reached school age, we signed them up to attend the local public school.
 They joined their classes of little boys and girls, and we considered our job done.

 However, a few years later, our circumstances changed and we considered other options.
 We toured schools, spoke to local parents and ended up deciding to move our daughters to an all-girl institution.
 Although we were confident it was the right choice, my husband and I were still hesitant about choosing single-sex education and the long term benefits.